US Activists Urge Biden to Lift Sanctions Fueling Cuba’s Economic Crisis

 COVID CRISIS

-The rollout of Cuba’s anti-COVID vaccine was delayed because US sanctions prevented raw materials from being imported, according to the Cuban government.
-Even now, as COVID cases in Cuba rise to their highest levels since the pandemic began, Biden has made no attempt to lift economic restrictions.
+Meanwhile, the rollout of Cuba’s vaccine was delayed because US sanctions prevented raw materials from being imported, according to the Cuban government.
+Even now, as COVID cases in Cuba rise to their highest levels since the pandemic began, Biden has made no attempt to lift the economic restrictions.

-A Cuban woman who left the country in the early 2000s in search of a better life, told Sputnik that the family she left behind has weathered extreme difficulties.
+A Cuban woman who left her country in the early 2000s in search of a better life, told Sputnik that the family she left behind has weathered extreme difficulties.

 "It’s a humanitarian crisis," said the woman, who spoke on condition of anonymity.
 "There are not enough coffins and not enough vaccines for 11 million people.
 Pfizer offered the Cuban government vaccine but they refused."